DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 As these examples demonstrate, community media centers have encountered major obstacles, and in general have only provided limited access.
-A report from September 2003 for the then Department of Communications, IT and the Arts, commissioned in response to the 2002 TAPRIC recommendations, warned that Commonwealth and state-funded centers were already at risk and unlikely to be viable without government support.[^12] The report found that cooperative centers with a range of
+A report from September 2003 for the then Department of Communications, Information Technology and the Arts, commissioned in response to the 2002 TAPRIC recommendations, warned that Commonwealth and state-funded centers were already at risk and unlikely to be viable without government support.[^12] The report found that cooperative centers with a range of